Recipe: Wheat Berry Fools with Grand Marnier Figs

 When I spoke with Maria Speck this week about the diversity of whole grains, she offered me this recipe for Wheat Berry Fool with Grand Marnier Figs — a rather “lofty dessert” — made with thick Greek yogurt, chewy grain berries and drunken figs. I had to share it with you.

-3 tablespoons Grand Marnier or other good-quality orange-flavored liqueur
+Grand Marnier or other good-quality orange flavored liqueur

 To get a head start: The dessert can be prepared up to 4 hours ahead.
 Add a dash more liqueur to the figs reserved for the garnish, if necessary.

 To lighten it up: You can use lowfat plain Greek yogurt, if you like.

 Reprinted with permission from Ancient Grains for Modern Meals by Maria Speck, copyright © 2011.
 Published by Ten Speed Press, a division of Random House, Inc.